mok0/blog/content/posts/2024-10-02-using-pyenv.md

 .* env-3.12.6 --> /home/mok/.pyenv/versions/3.12.6/envs/env-3.12.6 (set by PYENV_VERSION environment variable)
 ```

-`Pyenv` lists the new virtual environment twice for some reason, but there only is one.
+`Pyenv` lists the new virtual environment twice for some reason, but there only is one, and the active environment is marked by an asterisk.
 The files are in this directory:

 ```shell
 $ ls -F ~/.pyenv/versions